UltraMessaging/um_perf/README.md

 beyond the control of UM.
 These interruptions result in latency outliers.

-To get an idea of the magnitude of outliers on your system, run the jitter test.
+To get an idea of the magnitude of outliers on your host, run the jitter test.

 Open two "terminal" windows to your test host.